Challenges facing Arkansas healthcare workers testing for the coronavirus

 “We’re masked with face shields, gowns and gloves.
 We are very careful in protecting our healthcare workers who do this,” Krause said.
 “We have them all tested and we have not had a single healthcare worker that we’re aware of down here that has tested positive from working in this location.”

 Hopkins added that precautions are taken by the staff while putting on and taking off the protective gear at the start and end of their shifts.
+The steps are emphasized to people being trained.

-“We’ve had a number of our learners come down here and the biggest comment we get from them is, ‘you guys are really strict,’ and it’s because you’re potentially exposed every day,” Hopkins said.
+“We’ve had a number of our learners come down here and the biggest comment we get from them is, ‘You guys are really strict,’ and it’s because you’re potentially exposed every day,” Hopkins said.

 Efforts are made to conduct the testing in-house at UAMS, but when internal capacity is exceeded, the samples are sent to commercial labs.
 Priority is given to first responders, healthcare workers, people who are acutely ill or awaiting surgery.